 Hashimoto’s disease often comes with ups and downs in TSH like a wild roller coaster ride, with people suffering swings between symptoms of hyperthyroidism (hyperactivity, irritability, inability to sleep) and hypothyroidism (fatigue, depression).
 These swings back and forth, don’t they sound very similar to the swings in Bipolar Disorder (manic depression)?
 Hmm…

 The standard care for Hashimoto’s sufferers is to wait until the body has attacked enough of the thyroid gland to trigger the TSH to rise above normal and then treat with thyroid drugs.
 Doctors refuse to treat until the patient’s TSH rises above “normal” yet all the while the body is attacking the thyroid gland and the person is suffering mental health symptoms.
 Hmm…

 The standard care for Hashimoto’s fails to address the autoimmune condition.
-Doctors fail to consider all the potential underlying issues including gut issues, food allergies, gluten sensitivity, sex hormone imbalances, blood sugar imbalances, adrenal dysfunction, chronic inflammation, selenium deficiency, vitamin D deficiency, and heavy metal toxicity.
-Is it possible that by addressing the autoimmune condition in Hashimoto’s thyroiditis that the bipolar type symptoms may be resolved?
+Doctors fail to consider all the potential underlying issues including gut issues, food sensitivities, gluten sensitivity, sex hormone imbalances, blood sugar imbalance, adrenal dysfunction, chronic inflammation, selenium deficiency, vitamin D deficiency, and heavy metal toxicity.
+Is it possible that by addressing the autoimmune condition in Hashimoto’s thyroiditis that the mental health symptoms may be resolved?
 Hmm…